naylith/myweatherapp-tech-test/README.md

 ```

 ## Running the Project
-1. Add your API key to `application.properties`:
+1. Add API key to `application.properties` (I have added mine for this submission):
    ```
    weather.visualcrossing.key=YOUR_API_KEY
    ```